pmeeny/CI-MS2-BicepMusicFanSite/TESTING.md

 ## Automated testing
 - Six testcases were written using the cypress testing framework, they are described below
+- Cypress(www.cypress.io) is a javascript end to end test framework
 - These 6 test cases were part of a test suite, and the automation was run against the Chrome browser in the desktop, version 90.
 - The total time for the test cases was around 2 minutes, 58 seconds on average to run
 ### Test Cases